 MASTER OF SOCIAL WORK (MSW)

-The Master of Social Work program prepares graduates for advanced clinical social work practice and for leadership in the social work profession.
-The MSW curriculum is designed to encourage innovative responses to human and social need.
+The Master of Social Work (MSW) program prepares clinical social workers in a specialized field of practice.
+The MSW curriculum is designed to encourage innovative responses to human and social needs.
 MSW graduates are qualified for professional social work positions in public and private agencies at the local, state, and national levels and for applying for the State of Connecticut LMSW Licensure Examination.

 - Children and Families